Cruise (band)

 Cruise (Kruiz, Круиз) is a heavy metal band from the former Soviet Union.
 Started in 1980 as a government-controlled soft rock and pop act, the band enjoyed great success all across the USSR before the revocation of their license to perform/record in 1984 as part of the state's brief crackdown on the Western culture.
 In 1985, founding member and guitarist Valery Gaina reformed the band with a completely different lineup that featured him on lead vocals.
 This was followed by a major shift in the overall sound and image; from pop rock to heavy metal.
 In 1987, the band officially released their debut album "Kruiz-1" as a metal band, selling one million of legal copies.
 Outside Russia, they are best known for their video, In Flames, which was played many times in the mid-1980s, on the Canadian metal show, The Power Hour.
 Having released their debut English language album in 1988, Kruiz toured extensively in Russia, Europe, and North America before breaking up in 1990.

 In 1992, all founding members, excluding Gaina, reformed a non-metal version of the band.
-Gaina, in turn, organized a one-off reunion of the band's metal lineup in 2016, playing a few sold-out shows to commemorate the 30th anniversary of "Kruiz-1", which was self-published in 1986 on audiotapes prior to its formal release a year later.
+Gaina, in turn, organized a one-off reunion of the band's metal lineup in 2016.